 This website provides comprehensive information about how charities and donors are taxed in the UK.

-However, if you are looking for a deeper analysis or an impartial view you are in the right place.
+If you are looking for a deeper analysis, or an impartial view, you are in the right place.

 - 39 Stamp Duties

-Users may also contribute to the text or correct slips or errors, and if you see anything that needs correcting or expanding, please do.
+Registered users may also contribute to the text, and if you see anything that needs correcting or expanding, please do.
 A copy of the next edition of our book will be given to the user who makes the most edits.
 User contributions are reviewed by Mary Ashley.

 If you want further advice

 If you do not find the answer to your question in ToC Online, or if you want advice on which you can legally rely, you may instruct James Kessler QC or Oliver Marre to advise.
 For further information see How to instruct James Kessler QC and Oliver Marre.

 There are archive editions for years from 2005/06.
 These will occasionally be useful to investigate the tax position in those years, but the current edition will generally be the best starting point, as that has been written in the light of current HMRC guidance, and further thought and research.